zalando-zmon/zmon-docs/docs/user/grafana.rst

  * sc: HTTP status code
  * sg: first digit of HTTP status code

 Some of the tagging may seem strange, but as KairosDB does not allow real operations on tags they are basically precreated to allow easier filtering in the tools/charts.
-This is also fine from a storage/performance point of view during writes, as KairosDB's cassandra implementation createds a new row for each unique tuple (time series name, set of tags) thus this is only stored once.
+This is also fine from a storage/performance point of view during writes, as KairosDB's Cassandra implementation creates a new row for each unique tuple (time series name, set of tags) thus this is only stored once.